c-h-russell-walker/weatheremail/README.md

 ## What follows is potentially a living document on setting up this app.
 TODOs will be added.

+## NOTE about emails:
+I've set up an app using my personal email and obviously have not committed the password to it:

+`EMAIL_HOST_PASSWORD = 'YOU_WISH_YOU_KNEW'`

-## Pre-reqs - be sure to have 'virtualenv' available form the command line:
+## Pre-reqs - be sure to have 'virtualenv' available from the command line:
 `virtualenv --version`
 If not install using:
 `pip install virtualenv`